-In this article, our California criminal defense attorneys1 explain the ins and outs of California victim restitution law by addressing the following:
+In this article, our criminal defense attorneys1 explain the significant points of restitution law by addressing the following:

 - 1. What is Victim Restitution & Compensation?

 - 2. What happens at a restitution hearing?

 - 4. Special circumstances